-The analysis found the average between the two samples was 0.85% total tryptamines.
+The analysis found the average between the two samples was 0.85% of total tryptamines.
 The strongest sample contained 1.41%.

 Albino Burma is an isolation of a leucistic mutation from the original Burmese strain.
 Of course, Albino Burma’s closest relative is the Burma strain.
 However, it may have a few other relatives from Southeast Asia that share very similar growth characteristics.

 Here are a few of the potential relatives of the Albino Burma Strain:

 The Burma strain is the parent strain of Albino Burma and is identical in every way other than its color.

 This strain is well-rounded and has all the traits of a typical Southeast Asian strain.
 It’s resistant to contamination, is an aggressive colonizer, and can grow in unoptimized conditions.
 It’s a great choice for the amateur cultivator with little in the way of experience.

 Cambodian is another popular Southeast Asian strain, discovered by “Mushroom” John Allen during his travels searching for psychedelic fungi in the 1990s.
 He found it growing outside the temple of Angkor Wat in Cambodia.
 It shares several characteristics with the Burma strain and has all the desirable traits of a Southeast Asian strain.

 Cambodian is famous for producing incredibly dense flushes, making it ideal for commercial growers and home cultivators who want to produce a large number of mushrooms quickly.
 It’s contamination-resistant and can grow in an unoptimized environment, making it easy for beginners.